 Emkay East Africa Limited

 At Emkay East Africa, we are intrigued at the purpose and impact of good leadership.
-From time to time we shall post articles that we found of interest to share with you.
+From time to time we post articles of interest to share with you.

 By Micah Amukobole, June 2009.